-The choice between earning a Master of Science in Computer Science (MSCS) or a Master of Science in Data Science (MSDS) isn’t always easy.
+The choice between earning a Master of Science in Computer Science (MSCS) or a MS in Data Science (MSDS) isn’t always easy.
 Recent graduates coming out of technical bachelor’s degree programs and early-career professionals already working in technology may be unsure where their aptitudes and interests lie.
 Career advancement in tech is often fluid.
 Programming skills are as valuable for computer science as they are in data science careers.
 Software developers become data scientists, and data scientists become software engineers.
 Disciplines like machine learning fall somewhere in between computer science and data science.
 And some prospective students just find the computer science curriculum and data science curriculum equally fascinating.

 Further complicating matters is that both the MSCS and the MSDS correlate with high salaries, booming demand, and rapid advancement in software development and data analysis.
 Students researching master’s degree programs because they want to earn more money or transition into managerial positions quickly find that either degree can propel a career in technology forward.